Cleveland Clinic logo

 What’s the difference between bullous myringitis and a middle ear infection?

-Ear infections happen when bacteria or viruses infect and trap fluid behind your eardrum, making it bulge or swell and hurt.
+Ear infections happen when bacteria or viruses infect and trap fluid behind your eardrum, making it swell and hurt.
 Bullous myringitis doesn’t cause the same fluid buildup as a middle ear infection.
 Instead, viruses or bacteria infect your eardrum.

 A note from Cleveland Clinic